• home

 Location : Kayaking in Stung Treng

 Start early this morning to make the most of a full day of activities.
 You’ll travel by private minibus to the village of Voeun Kham.
 From there, catch a local boat to cruise the Mekong River to the fierce Sopheakmit Waterfall – on the Cambodia–Laos border, the thundering falls crash over limestone crags and boulders making a spectacular sight.
-Moor the boat at a local family's home and hike for about 2 hours through the jungle to a lunch spot overlooking the falls.
+Moor the boat at a local family's home and hike through the jungle to a lunch spot overlooking the falls.
 Return to the boat and continue through a gorgeous stretch of the Mekong River, home to many bird species and the village of Osvay.
-Pass through the Anlong Cheuteal Irrawaddy dolphin pool, where it’s possible to spot freshwater dolphins.
-Jump in a kayak to paddle among this spectacular scenery of flooded forests for about 2 hours to Vuen Sien village.
+Pass through the Anlong Cheuteal Irrawaddy dolphin pool, where it’s possible to spot freshwater dolphins!
+Jump in a kayak to paddle among this spectacular scenery of flooded forests to Vuen Sien village.
 After a full day exploring this glorious stretch of nature, you’ll return to Stung Treng by private minibus for the night.

 Day :6